tarwn/lessthandot-hugo/blogs/content/posts/2009-01-24-sql-server-set-based-random-numbers.md

 0.130542187318667      B42D7973-B3E2-420F-8D4D-DC72442D0824
 </pre>

-Notice that the &#8216;Random Number&#8217; column is the same for each row, but the GUID column is different.
+Notice that the &#8216;Random Number' column is the same for each row, but the GUID column is different.
 We can use this interesting fact to generate random numbers by combining this with another function available in SQL Server.
 The CHECKSUM function will return an integer hash value based on its argument.
 In this case, we can pass in a GUID, and checksum will return an integer.

 sql
 Select Rand() As RandomNumber,